vivekjuneja/project-neev/docker_container_pipeline.md

 Demonstrate that we can setup a simple Deployment Pipeline that builds a Project, and deploys consistently to any type of infrastructure

+**Why** :-

+To build Agile infrastructure, it is important to have a valid Demonstration that underlies the core idea of a fast feedback loop :- consistent, automated development to deployment loops.

 **Setup** :-

 *We need the following components for the system* :-

 1. Jenkins for CI and CD Orchestration
-2. Mesos Cluster with Marathon - support Docker Containerizer
+2. Mesos Cluster with Marathon - that supports Docker Containerizer
-3. Git Repository
+3. Git Repository (basically any Source Repository will do)
 4. Docker Private Registry
+5. Bakery Server
-5. VAMP Cluster (for Canary Release as of now)
+6. VAMP Cluster (for Canary Release as of now)

 *Overall steps to use the system for a Project* :-